 PO9 2 The student can able to understand how to work in a team as a member by sharing his ideas; thoughts & knowledge to demonstrate the working principles, procedures and applications of experiments through viva-voce.
-PO12 1 The student can able to utilize these fundamental principles, procedures and applications lifelong for the improvement.
-R23BSH- PH1202 PO1,PO2 PO5,PO6 PO9,PO12 3,1,1,1,2,1 The student can able to acquire knowledge of basic experiments of Applied Physics and apply these principles & knowledge in his/her engineering course.
+PO12 1 The student can able to utilize these fundamental principles, procedures and applications life long for the improvement.
+PSO3 1 The student can able to use this experimental knowledge for further competitive examinations for successful higher studies and employment.
+R20BSH- PH1202 PO1,PO2 PO5,PO6 PO9,PO1 2, PSO3 3,1,1,1,2,1, 1 The student can able to acquire knowledge of basic experiments of Applied Physics and apply these principles & knowledge in his/her engineering course.